 - Which conversations feel natural and authentic?

-Understanding your social energy lets you invest time where it matters.
+Understanding your social energy helps you invest time where it matters.

 Nurturing Relationships

-Invest more time in the people who replenish you.
+Invest more time in people who replenish you.
 Small, consistent gestures—texts, calls, a shared coffee—strengthen bonds.
 For relationships that feel draining, set gentle boundaries or change the context of interactions.
-Practical communication exercises can help; see relationship communication exercises for techniques.
+Practical communication exercises can help; see our piece on relationship communication for techniques.

 Discovering Your Purpose Beyond a Paycheck